kach/emo.7/README.txt

        Finally, some smileys are reversible due to the symmetry  of  the  con- stituent  characters.
-In such cases, the most commonly-used orientation is listed first.
+In such cases, the most commonly-used orientation (generally eyes-first) is used.

-       :) or (:
-              Perhaps the most basic emoticon listed.
+       :)     Perhaps the most basic emoticon listed.
 Conveys happiness,  con- tentment, gratitude, etc.

-       :( or ):
-              Conveys sadness, disappointment, and misery.
+       :(     Conveys sadness, disappointment, and misery.

+       ;)     Like  a  wink.
+Indicates that some positive information was left unsaid, but that based on context the reader should be  able  to derive this information.

        :P     Indicates  that the preceding remark was humerous, sarcastic, or